Care team

 Outside of work, Mikaela resides with her boyfriend and their three dogs: Athena, Oakley, and Miley.
 Her other dog, a Bear, currently lives in Colorado with Mikaela’s mother.
 In her spare time, Mikaela enjoys playing sports and spending time outdoors.

-Kelly Wood, LVT, Licensed Veterinary Technician
+Kelly, LVT, Licensed Veterinary Technician

 Kelly always knew that she wasn’t suited for a desk job, and she had adored animals ever since her earliest days.
 That’s why she decided to become a veterinary professional.
 Now, Kelly is kept on her toes at all times and gets to learn new things on a daily basis, all while helping the area’s pets and animal owners live happier, healthier lives!
 She’s a proud member of Barker Animal Hospital’s Veterinary Technician team.